wp-plugins/wp-youtube-lyte/readme.txt

 All in One SEO Pack be default generates a description which still has httpv-links in it.
 To remove those, you'll have to use (example code in) lyte_helper.php (see above) and add lyte_filter_aioseop_description to the aioseop-filter in there.

-= When I click on a LYTE video, a link to YouTube opens, what's up with that? = You probably added a link (<a href>)around the httpv-url.
+= When I click on a LYTE video, a link to YouTube opens, what's up with that? = You probably added a link around the httpv-url.
 No link is needed, just the httpv-url.

 = Any bugs/ issues should I know about? =
 * Although the widget is available in (very) small sizes, these do not display that great and might, in the near future, be disabled by YouTube as their Terms of Service state that the smallest available embedded player is 200X200 pixels.
 Use the deprecated smaller sizes at your own risk.